bacula-web/bacula-web/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report.
 title: ''
-labels: ''
+labels: ["bug"]
-assignees: ''
+assignees:
+  - dfranco
 ---

 **Describe the bug**

-A clear and concise description of what the bug is.
+Please, provide a clear and concise description of what the issue is.

 **To Reproduce**

-Steps to reproduce the behavior:
+Describe the steps to reproduce the issue

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Expected behavior**

-A clear and concise description of what you expected to happen.
+A clear and concise description of the expected result

 **Screenshots**

 If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+**Environment (please complete the following information):**

- - OS: [e.g. iOS]
+ - OS: [e.g. Ubuntu 24.04]
- - Browser [e.g. chrome, safari]
+ - Web browser [e.g. Chrome, Safari, Firefox]
- - Version [e.g. 8.5]
+ - Used version [e.g. v9.x.x]
- - PHP version [e.g. 7.3]
+ - PHP version [e.g. 8.2]

-**Additional context**
+**Further details**

-Add any other context about the problem here.
+Add any other context or further details about the issue.